 On the Power Management tab, change the settings you want.

-- The Power Management tab appears only for device drivers that support the power management standards.
+The Power Management tab appears only for device drivers that support power option standards.